Michigan Exports and Foreign Investment

 International Investment Creates Jobs in Michigan

-- In 2022 (latest data available), foreign-controlled companies employed 326,800 Michigan workers.
-Major sources of foreign investment in Michigan included Germany, Japan and Canada.
+- In 2023 (latest data available), foreign-controlled companies employed 343 thousand workers in Michigan.
+Major sources of foreign investment in Michigan included Germany, Japan, and the United Kingdom.

 Michigan’s Major Metropolitan Areas Benefit from Exporting